You can only stay lost for so long…

 “You on a case?”
 Shelby said, stepping closer and peeking at Bim’s bear-paw hands.
 “Making the psychic connection with anyone?”

 “Hush,” Bim said.
 He lifted his big head as high off the mattress as he could without losing his balance again.
-His thick, shoulder-length hair was now dripping wet, and he suspected his mattress had sprung a leak.
+His thick, shoulder-length hair was now dripping wet, and he had a sinking feeling that his mattress had sprung a leak.
 “Hanky J doesn’t know that you know about my you-know-what.
 Keep that on the down-low, all right?”

 Shelby nodded with a pensive frown.
 “So you’re not on a case, either, huh?”

 “Been pretty slow.
 Not that I’m complaining.
 It’s like that in the summer, usually, when all the kids at App State bail on us and the tourists come in to take their place.
 Such is life in a resort area.
-Maybe it’ll pick up over the next few days for the Fourth of July.
-Too bad the tourists never get lost…”
+Maybe it’ll pick up in a week or two when the college folks come back.
+My apartment complex has been a ghost town.”

 “Okay, good,” Shelby said, though she didn’t sound convinced.
 “I just get a bit nervous when things stop being so busy.
-I’ve been on the wrong end of layoffs and cutbacks too many times.”
+I’ve been on the wrong end of layoffs and cutbacks too many times.
+We were so crazy-busy right when I first started here, and then June hit and it’s been dead ever since.”

 Bim splashed around and wiggled his submerged toes, trying to get some feeling back into them.